Environmental Policy and Law

 The only footnote in the article shall be the “author footnote(s)” giving the author’s title and affiliation in three sentences or less.
 Each author shall have a separate author footnote.
-Author footnotes shall be numbered by superscript symbols, beginning with *
+Author footnotes shall be numbered by superscript symbols, beginning with an asterisk (*).

 Citations shall be noted as endnotes, numbered as 1, 2, 3, etc. Lengthy endnotes should only be used if absolutely essential.
 In most cases it is possible to incorporate the information in the text.
 Lists of References will substitute for endnotes, but should not be additional.
 References that are not mentioned in text will be deleted.
 Separate Bibliographies should not be submitted.

 Endnotes should be numbered in the text, indicated by superscript numbers and kept as short as possible.

 Authors are encouraged to submit figures, tables, photographs and other illustrations for inclusion in the publication, and are responsible for any necessary permissions relative to use of these materials (see below).
 EPL may, in some cases, include relevant illustrations and figures, selected with attention to the content of the article.